bskarthik05/Car_Price_prediction/README.md

   * **Root Mean Squared Error (RMSE):** The square root of MSE, providing the error in the same units as the target variable.
   * **R-squared ($R^2$):** Represents the proportion of the variance in the dependent variable that is predictable from the independent variables.
 A higher $R^2$ indicates a better fit.

-`[Mention any other evaluation techniques you specifically used, e.g., 'Residual plots were inspected to ensure assumptions of linearity and homoscedasticity were met.']`

 ## Key Findings and Insights

   * `[Summarize most important findings]`